 I wasn’t going to have a birthday party for my 3 year old this year.
 You know, just save the parties for the milestone birthdays.
-That lasted a few months but as my son’s birthday started getting closer ideas just kept popping in to my head.
-I knew it wasn’t going to have a theme.
+That lasted a few months but as my son’s birthday started getting closer, ideas just kept popping in to my head.
+I knew it wasn’t going to have a theme per se.
 It was just going to be an old school birthday party.
-I just wanted it to be a birthday party, with balloons, cake and confetti.
-I loved the printables Jenny created for The Sweetest Occasion so I had Lauren help me whip up an invitation inspired by them.
+I just wanted it to be like a party from when I was growing up, with balloons, cake and confetti.
+I used a very simple invitation that was basic and cool.
 At the beginning planning stages, I only wanted the party to be black and white.
-That didn’t last long.
-Apparently I love color.
+That didn’t last long because apparently I love all the colors.
 P.S.
 These amazing photos, unless otherwise noted, were taken by Dez and Tam.
 They are super awesome and I love them.
-P.S.S. this post is crazy long.
-You better get started.

 I kept the decor pretty simple for this old fashioned style party.
 Of course we had to have balloons.
 I decided to hang the balloons to change up the usual look.
 I didn’t need any helium either!
 I tied the balloons to some black and white bakers twine and added some party blowers for a little flair.
 I also hung party hats from our patio cover.
 I added simple yarn poms to bring in more color.
 Party hats are a staple at birthday parties but hardly anyone keeps them on.
 They work much better as decor in my opinion!
 I wanted some garlands but didn’t want to use the paper kind.
 I used yarn to finger knit garlands in all kinds of colors.
 It was a fun look and made it feel homemade.